iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.0.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 2 reviews"/>
 </p>

+> Good idea but crucial notification for status is still missing.
+It seems to work as intented but the design is not with actual users in mind.
+There is no indication on the status of the application running in the background.
+This leads to me forgetting turning it on and/or off as I have no idea without opening the app.
+Also there are too many steps to turn it on (3 taps is a lot).<br> :date: __2020-07-31 22:16:28__

 > Nedjusterer til 2 stjerner.
 At en engelsk version er på vej er fint, men alt for sent.
 Og hvad med andre sprog?
 Arabisk, urdu mfl?
 Jeg er sikker på at at I kan finde de anbefalede sprog hos sundhedsmyndighederne Det tager et par dage at oversætte.
 I betragtning af situationens alvor håber jeg en version på flere sprog kommer om få dage.
 Så meget er der altså heller ikke at oversætte.
 Det er en ommer.<br> :date: __2020-07-12 19:36:35__

 > Alert notifications keep turning off???<br> :date: __2020-07-01 06:29:47__